 Their emissaries first met with the Swedish king Karl XII in 1713 in the Ottoman Empire, an ally of Sweden, offering him money and vessels if they would be allowed to settle on Swedish soil without fear of persecution.
 They would furthermore turn Île Sainte-Marie into a Swedish colony, leaving a sufficient number of pirates on the spot to secure the foundations of the new colony, where they would conduct legal trade on the Orient under the Swedish flag.

-In 1718, the Swedish king accepted their proposal, though declining the cash.
+In 1718, the Swedish king accepted this proposal, though declining the cash.
 It was after all looted money, and although Sweden was in bad need of cash due to her overambitious wars he may well have feared the political consequences of accepting it.
 He invited one of the pirates’ chieftains, Captain Caspar Morgan, to Sweden, where he formally instituted him as the future Swedish viceroy of Madagascar.

 What this colony would have meant for the future of Madagascar and Sweden we can only speculate, because the king was famously killed later that year before any of it could be realised.
 Back in Gabriel’s home area, people in the neighbouring parish of Asby had wondered at the eerie chiming of the church bell on candlemass eve that year, as there were supposedly no one to pull the string.
-According to a note in the church register, this was an omen of death, and it boded bad for the king.
+According to a note in the church register, this was an omen of death, and it boded ill for the king.

-Kyndersmässoafton A:o 1718 hände sig att lilla klockan här wijd Asby klämtade af sig sjelf några än 3 gånger om dagen 9, 12 och 2 em. – 4 eller 5 klämtande hwar gången, detta sade gambla måan i försambl. skohla betyda en stoor och förnäm Herres död i Swerige hwaruppå fölgde och at wår allernåd.
+Kyndersmässoafton A:o 1718 hände sig att lilla klockan här wijd Asby klämtade af sig sjelf några än 3 gånger om dagen 9, 12 och 2 em. - 4 eller 5 klämtande hwar gången, detta sade gambla män i försambl. skohla betyda en stoor och förnäm Herres död i Swerige hwaruppå fölgde och at wår allernåd.
 K. Carl XII blef ihiälskutin för Fredrickshall i Norige d.
 30. Nov. s. år 1718.

 Now, a couple of years later, there were plans to reopen the contacts with Madagascar and attempt to carry out the deal.
 After long top-secret discussions, the two frigates Jarramas and Fortuna were chosen for the task, a third vessel being added later.
 The expedition was commanded by Captain Ulrich Ulrich, and included Gabriel Ahlfort on its payroll aboard the Jarramas, which was named after the Ottomans’ nickname for the belligerent Swedish king, Yilderim Yaramaz ’the naughty thunderbolt’.

 In spite of their precautions, the Russian Tsar Peter the Great got news of the arrangement and attempted to forestall them.
-He sent two frigates on the secret mission, but fate would it that they were so damaged by storms in the Baltic Straits that they were forced to return.
+He sent two frigates on the secret mission, but fate would have it that they were so damaged by storms in the Baltic Straits that they were forced to return.
 The Russian mission was never reopened after this failed attempt.

 Sweden’s brief fling with the Madagascar-based pirates is one of the strangest forgotten nooks of Swedish history, or perhaps one should say history as it might have been.
 So little is known about it, in fact, that Gabriel’s diary may be considered an important historical document.